TuvaluOfficial Name: Tuvalu

 Entry, Exit & Visa Requirements

-A passportwith 6 months validity, onward/return ticket, and proof of sufficient funds for your stay in Tuvalu are required.
-Visitor permits valid for up to three months are issued upon arrival.
-For further information about entry requirements, travelers may wish to contact the Tuvalu Permanent Mission to the United Nations in New York, Suite 400 D, 800 2nd Avenue, New York, New York 10017, telephone: (212) 490-0534, facsimile: (212) 808-4975.
-Travelers may also contact the Chief Immigration Officer (acting), Department of Immigration, Private Mail Bag, Vaiaku, Funafuti, Tuvalu, Telephone: (+688) 20240.
-These requirements are particularly enforced for individuals planning to enter by sea.
+A passport with 6 months validity, onward/return ticket, and proof of sufficient funds for your stay in Tuvalu are required.
+Visitor permits valid for up to three months are issued free of charge upon arrival.
+For further information about entry requirements, youmay wish to contact the Tuvalu Permanent Mission to the United Nations in New York, Suite 400 D, 800 2nd Avenue, New York, New York 10017, telephone: (212) 490-0534, facsimile: (212) 808-4975.
+You may also contact the Chief Immigration Officer (acting), Department of Immigration, Private Mail Bag, Vaiaku, Funafuti, Tuvalu, Telephone: (+688) 20240.
+These requirements are particularly important for individuals planning to enter by sea.
 Tuvalu’s customs authorities may enforce strict regulations concerning temporary importation into or export from Tuvalu of items such as agricultural products.
 Visit the Tuvalu Permanent Mission to the United Nations website for the most current visa information and customs restrictions.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Tuvalu.